cybercongress/go-cyber/docs/run_validator.md

 make build
 ```

-If during this step you getting error about `libgo_cosmwasm.so` missing, please download and build cosmwasm of version 0.7.2(smart-contracts module for Cosmos SDK) then copy missing libraries, and re-build `cyberd` as above:
+If you are getting an error about the `libgo_cosmwasm.so` library missing, please download and build cosmwasm version 0.7.2 (smart-contracts module for Cosmos SDK) then copy the missing libraries, and re-build `cyberd`:

 ```bash
 wget https://github.com/CosmWasm/go-cosmwasm/archive/v0.7.2.tar.gz